Prayer & Fellowship

 - Sustainability and Eco-Spirituality

-- Opportunity to engage spiritual life through sustainability and environmental awareness
+- Opportunity to engage in spiritual life through sustainability and environmental awareness

-- Community engagement of environmental preservation and stewardship (work with community organizations engaged in environmentalism, on-site gardening, composting, and food preservation)
+- Community engagement in environmental preservation and stewardship (work with community organizations engaged in environmentalism, on-site gardening, composting, and food preservation)

 - Opportunity for spiritual direction